serebrov/dynamo_objects/README.rst

 ================================
-DB Connection and Table Perfixes
+DB Connection and Table Prefixes
 ================================

 Database connection method adds table prefix support on top of boto's connect_to_region method.